Lean and Agile in Hardware Development

 Once we can sort the work based on relative priority, we can create flow by pulling the work from a backlog that ensures everyone is always working on the most important task.
 And by using frequent standup meetings (from the Scrum method from Agile) we can quickly see blockages that are causing delays and preventing perfect, continuous, flow.

 When this is done correctly, companies are commonly able to achieve 20%-30% reductions in development times.

 So what's next?
 There's a lot of ground to cover!
 Downloading our eBook on how to apply Agile to hardware development is a good next step.
-It tells you what Agile principles work, the ones that don't and why, and suggests an optimal approach.
+It tells you which Agile principles work, the ones that don't, and why, and suggests an optimal approach.

 Guide to Lean Project Management

 Science and economics behind “failing fast”

 Lean Product Development the Opportunity of the Century.